snackzone/activerecord-lite/readme.md

 See the demo file for the pre-built associations.

+###Tested and true

 If you fiddle with the code, you can run the tests to make sure you didn't break anything (bundle exec rspec spec).

 ###All of your favorite methods are present, including: